danWithABeard/snakejs/README.md

 * Right arrow: Move the snake right

 ## Feature List

-I had so much fun working on this take home assessment that I plan to continue working on this even after submission.

 As it currently exists, the MVP is a playable game with a definitive goal and end condition.
 To make the player's experience even more enjoyable, I would love to add some more features later including: